The Sikh mission is to promote chardi kala around the world.

 Sat Nam, Friends!
 Here's a Sikh historical timeline in the USA.

 1899-1917: Sikhs begin to migrate to California from Asia working as laborers and farmers; migration was severely curtailed by Immigration Act of 1917 (aka Asiatic Barred Zone Act).
 Legal migration from Asia ended with the National Origins Act of 1924.

 September 4, 1907: A lynch mob of several hundred attack and rob the homes of Sikh millworkers in Bellingham, Washington.

-1913: The Ghadar party—an independence movement from British colonialism—was founded in Astoria, Oregon; California Alien Land Law of 1913 bars South Asians and other groups from owning property.
+1913: The Ghadar party—an independence from British colonialism movement—was founded in Astoria, Oregon; California Alien Land Law of 1913 bars South Asians and other groups from owning property.
+See Ghadar Proclamation.

 1920: Sikhs march in New York City’s St. Patrick’s Day Parade wearing green turbans and carrying signs that read: “300,000,000 of India with Ireland to the last” because “our cause is a common cause,” demanding unconditional independence for India and Ireland.